Earthquakes on May 9, 2026

 6.5 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 42 km NW of Toyah, Texas with origin time 22:51 UTC on May 9, 2026.
-Coming 8 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 6.5 km, placing this in the shallow crustal category.
+On May 9, 2026 at 22:51 UTC, a magnitude 2.0 earthquake struck 42 km NW of Toyah, Texas.
+This event falls inside the aftershock decay of a nearby magnitude 2.3 earthquake that occurred about 8 hours earlier.
+The event originated approximately 6.5 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.571°, -104.132°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.571°N, -104.132°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09